Warner Bros. Ranch: Sale of ranch, redevelopment, and lease back

 In 2019, it was announced that Warner Bros. would sell the Ranch property to Worthe Real Estate Group and Stockbridge Real Estate Fund as part of a larger deal to be completed in 2023 in time to mark its 100th anniversary.

-WB will assume occupancy of the redeveloped parcel in 2025 following the transfer of ownership in 2023 and subsequent $500 million redevelopment led by Worthe.
+Warner Bros. assumed occupancy of the redeveloped parcel in 2025 following the transfer of ownership in 2023 and subsequent $500 million redevelopment led by Worthe.
 Another nearby campus has plans to include two office buildings built by Frank Gehry with Warner as long-term tenants.

 In early 2019, the Friends fountain was moved to the WB main lot and became a part of its studio tour since 2020.
-In October 2023, the Blondie street homes and park featuring brownstone facades and swimming pool were demolished to be replaced by a parking area, offices and 16 new stages as part of the lot remodel & completion by 2025.
+In October 2023, the Blondie street homes and park featuring brownstone facades and swimming pool were demolished to be replaced by a parking area, offices and 16 new stages as part of the lot remodel and completion by 2025.
+The Ranch Lot Studios reopened at Warner Bros.
+Studios Burbank on March 18, 2026.

 On September 7, 2023, it was announced that investment firms Worthe and Stockbridge completed their acquisition of Warner Bros.
 Ranch.
 This was possible after obtaining a loan of $480 million obtained from companies belonging to Apollo Global Management.

 On October 26, 2023, the demolition was completed on the backlot, with Blondie Street and Park Blvd leveled.
 All that remains are the sound stages at the back of the lot and the church façade near where the Bewitched house stood.
 During demolition, an episode of Young Sheldon was filmed depicting a tornado causing damage.

+It was announced in July 2026, The Ranch will host the International Broadcast Center for the 2028 Summer Olympics and Paralympics, while Hollywood Park Studios by SoFi Stadium will host the Main Press Center.

 List of films and shows

-The list of Columbia films and Screen Gems/Columbia Pictures Television shows produced at the ranch include: Father Knows Best, The Donna Reed Show, Dennis the Menace, Hazel, Bewitched, Gidget, I Dream of Jeannie, The Monkees, The Flying Nun, Here Come the Brides, The Partridge Family, The Hathaways, The Waltons, F Troop (for Warner Bros.), Lost Horizon, High Noon, Mr. Deeds Goes to Town, You Were Never Lovelier, Tokyo Joe, Lethal Weapon, National Lampoon's Christmas Vacation, WandaVision, The Wild One, The Middle, The Wrecking Crew and Autumn Leaves.
+The list of Columbia films and Screen Gems/Columbia Pictures Television shows produced at the ranch include: Father Knows Best, The Donna Reed Show, Dennis the Menace, Hazel, Bewitched, Gidget, I Dream of Jeannie, The Monkees, The Flying Nun, Here Come the Brides, The Partridge Family, The Hathaways, The Waltons, F Troop (for Warner Bros.
+Television), Lost Horizon, High Noon, Mr. Deeds Goes to Town, You Were Never Lovelier, Tokyo Joe, Lethal Weapon, National Lampoon's Christmas Vacation, WandaVision, Agatha All Along, The Wild One, The Middle, The Wrecking Crew and Autumn Leaves.